-Medicare is a government funded insurance program for people over the age of 65.
+Medicare is a government funded insurance program for people over age 65.
 Younger adults who have a disability may also qualify for Medicare plans in Georgia.
-Many seniors are automatically enrolled in original Medicare Part A and B.
+Many seniors are automatically enrolled in original Medicare (Part A and Part B).

 - inpatient hospital care

 Medicare Part B covers medical services and preventative care, such as:

 - lab tests